bassrehab/artemis-agents/docs/examples/basic-debate.md

 async def run_basic_debate():
     # Create two agents with opposing positions
+    # Note: 'role' is a required parameter for all agents
     pro_agent = Agent(
         name="proponent",
-        model="gpt-4o",
+        role="Advocate arguing in favor of the proposition", model="gpt-4o",
         position="supports the proposition",
     )

     con_agent = Agent(
         name="opponent",
+        role="Advocate arguing against the proposition",
         model="gpt-4o",
         position="opposes the proposition",
     )

     # Create the debate
+    # Default rounds is 5, but we use 3 for quicker results
     debate = Debate(
         topic="Should AI development be regulated by governments?", agents=[pro_agent, con_agent],